-Day 1 – Getting there
+Day 1 - Getting to Concepcion, Iloilo

 From Iloilo City, we rode a jeepney to Tagbak Bus Terminal in Jaro, Iloilo.
 We then took a Ceres Bus to Concepcion, Iloilo.
 Trips start as early as 6 AM until around 3 PM.
 Travel takes about 2.5 to 3 hours.
 We arrived past 10 AM at the Concepcion town.